Because there is often more interest in this program than we can accommodate,

-Once you have been admitted to Seattle Central and have evidence of academic eligibility either with the placement test scores or your transcripts, contact the Program Coordinator, Academic Advisor, Leon Lewis located in room 1102-C7 or he can be reached at Leon.Lewis@seattlecolleges.edu or, (206) 934-2052.
-He will evaluate your test scores and give you a form – please bring to the division office BE-4128, (206) 934-4164.
+Once you have been admitted to Seattle Central and have evidence of academic eligibility either with the placement test scores or your transcripts, contact the Program Academic Advisor, Rebecca Shropshire, Rebecca.Shropshire@seattlecolleges.edu, (206) 934-3149 or Leon Lewis, Leon.Lewis@seattlecolleges.edu, (206) 934-2052 located in room 1102.
+They will evaluate your test scores and give you a form – please bring to the division office BE-4128, (206) 934-4164.
 That form will be used to place you on the approved list.
 Regardless of the date of demonstration of the skill requirements below, you will not be placed on the list until we have received this form.

 Take this form to the Arts, Humanities & Social Sciences Division Office (room 4128) and request to set up your program file.
 We will hold this file pending your portfolio passing a Portfolio Review at which point you will be put on the Approved List.
 You cannot be placed on the Approved List without an established program file.

 Students wishing to enter this program must also submit an entrance portfolio that will be evaluated by faculty members in the Graphic Design program.
 Students are not eligible to enter the program until their portfolio has been approved.